rflandau/Orv/implementations/slims/README.md

 Of course, this is all theoretical as the implementation only supports one version at the moment.

+# Caveats

+## Client Response Handling

+The functions in the `client` package, namely `Get` and `List`, spawn a new server on the given laddr in order to receive the response from the final hop.
+This address is included in the requested.
+This means, however, that NAT could mangle the addressing and cause responses to not be received.

 # Contributing

 Orv Slims is a pretty run-of-the-mill Go project, just make sure you utilize [staticcheck](staticcheck.dev).